-Winnie the border collie was seized by our Inspectorate department and brought to RSPCA Burwood East last year.
-We quickly found out she was deaf, and was very shy around most people.
+When Winnie the border collie was brought to RSPCA Burwood East last year, we quickly found out she was completely deaf and very shy around most people.

 Winnie needed lots treatment to get her ready for adoption, and TLC from staff and volunteers to help her come out of her shell.
 While the shelter was a bit scary for Winnie, little did she know just how good life was about to become.
 Fate stepped in and brought Alex to Winnie.